BTI-US/BTI-Gitbook/usdbti-tokenomics/5-token-distribution.md

 Chart Description:

+1. **Launchpool**: 47% of tokens will be added to the liquidity pool for trading after launch.
-1. **BTI Foundation**: The $BTI tokens in the foundation do not belong to anyone and are used to maintain the ecosystem built around the $BTI token.
+2. **BTI Foundation**: The $BTI tokens in the foundation do not belong to anyone and are used to maintain the ecosystem built around the $BTI token.
-2. **Investors**: To ensure the stable development and healthy operation of the ecosystem, team, and equity user tokens will be locked for 3 years.
+3. **Investors**: To ensure the stable development and healthy operation of the ecosystem, team, and equity user tokens will be locked for 3 years.
-3. **Initial Airdrop and Sign-in**: This will be distributed during the seed round auction.
+4. **Initial Airdrop and Sign-in**: This will be distributed during the seed round auction.

 ⚠️ **Important Note**: Web2 logins will not receive airdrops or win rewards from activities.